toricls/GitLabKit/README.md

 ## Requirement

-GitLabKit is wrriten as a Cocoa Framework (for OS X) for now.
+GitLabKit is written as a Cocoa Framework (for OS X) for now.
 I tested this library on OS X 10.10.1 (14B25) with Xcode 6.1.1 (6A2008a), self hosted GitLab CE 7.5.3 b656b85.